 It is of course also possible to simulate the continuous time process.
 Start the process at time 0 with both engines of the ferry functioning.
 Then you should use that the jump times are exponentially distributed.
-If you use Matlab an exponentially distributed variable can be generated using the command exprnd, where you specify the mean of the variable (which inversely proportional to the intensity).
-Then you use the exponential distribution to determine how long you remain in a state, keep track of how long you remain in each state, and then use another random variable to determine to which state you switch.
+If you use Matlab an exponentially distributed variable can be generated using the command exprnd, where you specify the mean of the variable (which is inversely proportional to the intensity).
+Then you use the exponential distribution to determine how long you remain in a state.
+You can use several exponential distributions, or one exponential distribution and a uniform probability generated using the command rand, to determine how long you remain in a state and which will be the next state.
 Run the simulation for a time interval [0, T].